carlos9917/harmonie_harp/README.md

 EC9

 ### STILL TO DO:
-- Filter by number of cases, to avoid scores with zero number of measuremnts
 - Convert units after joining obs and fcst.
 Example:
 ```
 if ({{param}} == "T2m" ){